betatim/lhcb-starterkit/README.md

 with "I want to make an nTuple, for this you use the DecayTreeTuple algorithm."

-We will cover everything you need to know to measure the branching ratio of B -> J/Psi K.
+We will cover things based on measuring the branching ratio of B -> J/Psi K.

 We are conducting a [survey][] to get some input on what